Iowa Recording Laws: Consent Rules and Penalties

 Quick Answer

 Iowa is a one-party consent state.
-You can legally record phone calls, in-person conversations, and electronic communications as long as you’re a party to the conversation or have consent from at least one participant.
-Iowa’s wiretapping law requires that recordings be made without criminal intent.
+You can legally record phone calls, in-person conversations, and electronic communications as long as you are a party to the conversation or have consent from at least one participant.
+The recording must not be made for the purpose of committing a criminal, tortious, or otherwise injurious act.

 | Key Point | Answer |